martynas199/EliteBooker-backend/TEST_STRIPE_FEES.md

 1. Go to **Developers** → **API logs**
 2. Find the `payment_intent.created` event
 3. Check for `on_behalf_of` parameter
-4. Should match beautician's Stripe account ID
+4. Should match specialist's Stripe account ID

 ---